sga001/cinch/README.md

 ## Creating and configuring the Red machine VM
 Create a new QEMU VM image and install Linux on it (we use Debian but any distribution works).
-Ensure tht the VM has a network connection to the Linux hypervisor (we did this by setting up a [network bridge] (http://www.linux-kvm.org/page/Networking)).
+Ensure tht the VM has a network connection to the Linux hypervisor (we did this by setting up a [network bridge](http://www.linux-kvm.org/page/Networking)).

 ### Install usbredir on the Red machine
-Now that the VM has network support, install [usbredir] (https://github.com/SPICE/usbredir) version 0.7.1 on the Red machine VM.
+Now that the VM has network support, install [usbredir](https://github.com/SPICE/usbredir) version 0.7.1 on the Red machine VM.

 In Debian, you can run: ``# apt-get install usbredir``.
 In Arch, you can run ``# pacman -S usbredir``.